John Hazelwood

 During the weeks he spent engaging the Royal Navy on the Delaware River, Hazelwood innovated several naval tactics and played a major role in the development of riverine warfare in the United States.
 Recommended by Washington and his council, Hazelwood was chosen to lead a large fleet of American ships and riverboats up river to safety.
 For his bravery and distinguished service Congress awarded him with a ceremonial military sword, while the famous presidential artist Charles Willson Peale found Hazelwood worthy enough to paint his portrait.
 After the Revolution Hazelwood lived out his remaining years in Philadelphia.

 Personal life

-In the years before the American Revolution broke out Hazelwood served as a captain on various merchant vessels, most often shipping goods between Philadelphia and London.
+In the years before the American Revolution broke out Hazelwood served as a sea captain on various merchant vessels, most often shipping goods between Philadelphia and London.
 In 1772 he became one of the founders of the Saint George society of Philadelphia.
 Hazelwood married his first wife, Mary Edgar, who died in 1769 at age 36.
 In 1771 he married the widow Ester Leacock.
 His first and second marriage brought him five children.
 His first child, Thomas, by his first wife, became a captain in the Pennsylvania Navy during the Revolution.
 His son, John, was a lieutenant in an artillery company serving in the Pennsylvania Western Expedition in 1794.
 John Jr. died in action only weeks after his father's death in 1800 and was buried next to him.
 Hazelwood was a vestryman of Christ Church in Philadelphia from 1779 to 1783.